-Along with Sunday Brunch collection that is already out Yankee Candle will release another Spring 2019 collection that will have 4 new fragrances and one returning scent.
+Along with Sunday Brunch collection Yankee Candle will release another Spring 2019 collection that will have 4 new fragrances and one returning scent.

 I’ve burned votives in all of the new scents and Alfresco Afternoon is by far my favorite of the collection.
 I’ve played around with some layering and fragrance mixing.
 I don’t think this collection is layering friendly though.
 Individual scents are too complex to tolerate a lot of messing about.
 The two I find layer best are Turquoise Glass and Seaside Woods.